 I do not intend to write to you further and wish you well.

-Prof Rob Howard, a Fellow of the Royal College of Psychiatrists, a former College Dean, and recipient of a College Lifetime Achievement Award, has stated that:
+Prof Rob Howard, a Member of the Royal College of Psychiatrists, a former College Dean, and recipient of a College Lifetime Achievement Award:

-(1) advocating for transparency in science is a “misguided pursuit”
+(1) has stated that advocating for transparency in science is a “misguided pursuit”

-(3) antidepressant withdrawal symptoms “in his experience” [as a doctor] are “rare” and “not the issue that some are suggesting”
+(3) considers antidepressant withdrawal symptoms to be “rare” and “not the issue that some are suggesting”

 (4) describes members of the All Party Parliamentary Group for Prescribed Drug Dependence as “shadowy”

-(5) regularly uses demeaning, loaded, provocative, and catch-all terms to those who share anything less than positive experiences of psychiatric treatments that he considers invalid due to lack of RCT evidence
+(5) regularly uses demeaning, loaded, provocative, and catch-all terms to describe those who share experiences of psychiatric treatments that he considers invalid due to lack of RCT evidence

-(7) patients who have been mis-diagnosed with dementia are “Munchausen’s portrayals”
+(6) labels patients who have been mis-diagnosed with dementia as “Munchausen’s portrayals”

-(8) has expressed his view, as a registered doctor, that raising legitimate concerns in relation to College Core Values amounts to “harassment” and is a reflection of “sadistic” behaviour of those concerned that College Core values are not being followed
+(8) has expressed his view, as a registered doctor, that raising legitimate concerns in relation to College Core Values amounts to “harassment” and is a reflection of “sadistic” behaviour by those concerned that professional values are not being followed

 Testimonial for Dr Peter Gordon [retired NHS psychiatrist]: